wave0915/-stock-analysis-/README.md

       Range("B4:B15").NumberFormat = "#,##0"
       Range("C4:C15").NumberFormat = "0.0%"

-DQ stock was showing increase by 199.4% in 2017 return and decrese by -62.6% in 2018 return.
-Also, total daily volumne in 2017 was 35,796,200 and in 2018 was 107,873,900, which show the volumne has been increased as shown the charts below.
+DQ stock was showing an increase of 199.4% in 2017 return and a decrease by -62.6% in 2018 return.
+Also, the total daily volume in 2017 was 35,796,200 and in 2018 was 107,873,900, which shows the volume has been increased as shown in the charts below.

 - All Stocks(2017)
 ![2017](resources/VBA_Challenge_2017.png)